ishu260596/BBC_Clone/README.md

 - Kotlin
 </br>
 <br>
-- [Sprig Boot] - for stroing and retrieving news according to the user choice like National or Internationa, Sports tech news etc.
+- [Sprig Boot] - as backend for creating the RestAPIs.
 </br>
 <br>
 - [MySQL] - for stroing the data.